gogorichie/gogorichieblog/content/about/index.md

 </center>
 {{< /rawhtml >}}

-20+ year IT veteran, with a background in process improvement through automation.
-Richard focuses on the practice of what is referred to as "DevOps" the practice of delivering high-quality software through the method of unioning people, processes, and products.
-Richard over his career has had the privilege of working in both Operations and Software Development areas of IT shops sizing from Startups to Fortune 500 companies.
-Along the way learning from the best while doing it.
-What drives him is his passion to keep learning new things, help people through educating them on the best practices and uses of new technologies, and contributing to a worthwhile cause.
+Richard is a highly skilled and experienced IT professional with over 20 years of experience in the industry.
+With a focus on process improvement through automation, he has expertise in the practice of DevOps, which involves delivering high-quality software through a combination of people, processes, and products.
+Throughout his career, Richard has worked with a wide range of IT organizations, from startups to Fortune 500 companies, and has learned from some of the best in the industry.

+In addition to his technical expertise, Richard is driven by a passion for learning and a desire to help others through education and the use of new technologies.
+He holds Seven Cloud Certifications and is committed to staying up to date with the latest developments in the field.

-When not working Richard volunteers with an organization called [Junior Chamber International (JCI)](https://www.jci.cc) also known as the Jaycees since 2004 and has served many years on their executive board.
-In 2016 Richard served as the Illinois Jaycees first African American State President the highest-ranking executive officer within the state leading the growth and development of over 2000 members and 60 plus chapters around the state.
-For his dedication to the organization his local organization the Mount Prospect Jaycees honored him with the highest honor any member can receive a Senatorship.
+Outside of work, Richard is active in the community and volunteers with [Junior Chamber International (JCI)](https://www.jci.cc) also known as the Jaycees.
+He has served on the organization's executive board for many years and was honored with the highest honor any member can receive, a Senatorship, by his local chapter, the Mount Prospect Jaycees.
+In 2016, Richard became the first African American State President of the Illinois Jaycees, leading the growth and development of over 2000 members and 60 plus chapters throughout the state.
+Overall, Richard is a dedicated and driven individual who is committed to making a positive impact in his work and community.

 {{< rawhtml >}}